‘Why Not? – Imamura, Nietzsche, and the Untimely’

 The purpose of this chapter is to interrogate Imamura’s cinematic exploitation of the past in the context of his disruptive filmic praxis.
 To do so, I employ Friedrich Nietzsche’s philosophy of history in the early foundational essay entitled ‘On the Uses and Abuses of History for Life’ (1874).
 Nietzsche’s philosophy affirms discord, disjunction, and dissonance pre-echoing Imamura’s disruptive cinematic praxis; and Nietzsche’s philosophy of history — so I claim — will thus allow an interrogation of the eijanaika event in Why Not? as the ungrounding of history: the untimely.

-Available from Edinburgh University Press
+Also available from Edinburgh University Press